kieran-ohara/blog/src/_drafts/2018-08-21-one-thousand-dotfile-commits.md

 That said, I don't want to commit plugins to my dotfiles, as that would mean maintaining them.
 Instead, a good plugin-manager should install, upgrade and remove a list of plugins which I provide.
-The following table shows the plugin-managers I use, and their respective plugin list.
-Remember to commit your lists to source-control for quick n' easy experimenting!
+The following table shows the plugin-managers I use, with their respective plugin lists.
+Remember to commit these lists to source-control for quick n' easy experimenting!

 | Tool   | Plugin Manager                                                 | Plugin List                                                                              |
 | ---    | ---                                                            | ---                                                                                      |